aws-amplify/amplify-flutter/packages/amplify_event_enrichment/amplify_event_enrichment/README.md

 Every event carries a session.
 Sessions follow app foreground/background transitions by default, and a session that has been backgrounded longer than `EventEnrichmentClientOptions.sessionTimeout` ends rather than resuming.
+The timeout is measured from the moment the app was backgrounded, so it holds on platforms that suspend timers while the app is in the background, and the ended session's duration counts foreground time only.

 Session boundaries are emitted through the configured `EnrichedEventSender` as events, using the event types legacy Amplify Analytics used for the same signals: